Keen Newport H2 Review

 Comfort

-This model scores well with its protective toe box and firm, supportive midsole material when it comes to overall comfort.
+This model scores well with its protective toe box and firm, supportive midsole material regarding overall comfort.
 Even our testers who aren't keen on the closed-toe design found their feet happy in these.
-The toe box and instep material of the Newport offer far greater protection from stubbing your toe in a rocky river or getting jabbed while bushwacking.
+The toe box and instep material of the Newport H2 offer far greater protection from stubbing your toe in a rocky river or getting jabbed while bushwacking.
 The upper material is neoprene-backed webbing so that every point of contact with the foot is water-resistant and cushioned to resist chafing.

 Not only does the neoprene make for a more comfortable ride, but it also dries much quicker than nylon and provides better performance when wet.
 The rest of the shoe is designed with watersports in mind as well.
-There is plenty of negative space within the upper material, which is majorly helpful to let water exit the footbed and dry out wet feet.
+Plenty of negative space within the upper material helps let water exit the footbed and dry out wet feet.
 The footbed consists of a dense, closed-cell foam that is resilient in water and very comfortable and supportive — even for high arches.

-One notable downside of the closed-toe design is that any sand and silt that gets inside the shoe gets trapped and has a hard time leaving.
+One notable downside of the closed-toe design is that any sand and silt inside the shoe gets trapped and has difficulty leaving.
 Hiking through a rocky and sandy creek bed, we had to stop several times to dump the sand out of these kicks.

 Traction